 - d.
 Prohibition Order: The school will check that all applicants for teaching positions are not subject to a prohibition order issued by the Secretary of State, using the Employer Access Online service.
-This has been our practice since September 2014 effective for such staff appointed since April 2012.
-A person who is prohibited must not be appointed to a role that involves teaching work. - e.
-Prohibition from Management: Since 1 August 2015, the School has conducted a s.
-128 check as part of the DBS check to ensure that any person appointed to a management position or Directors and Advisors after this date is not disqualified from holding a management position.
+This has been our practice since September 2014 effective for such staff including Peripatetics, sports coaches etc appointed since April 2012.
+A person who is prohibited must not be appointed to a role that involves teaching work.
+There may be times when teaching assistants are asked to cover a teacher whilst they are away and so for this reason the school has taken the view that this check should also be carried out on teaching assistants. - e.
+Prohibition from Management: Since 1 August 2015, the School has conducted a Section 128 (s.128) check as part of the DBS check to ensure that any person appointed to a management position or Directors and Advisors after this date is not disqualified from holding a management position.
 This applies to appointments as a Director or Advisor and to the school's Strategic Leadership Team, the school's Senior Management Team and to all Heads of Department.
-This includes any internal appointments to such management roles if a s.
-128 was not undertaken upon employment. - f.
-Medical fitness: The School is legally required to verify the medical fitness of anyone to be appointed to a post at the School, after an offer of employment has been made but before the appointment can be confirmed.
+This includes any internal appointments/promotion to such management roles if a s.
+128 was not undertaken upon employment.